-The two alternatives studied are not intended to represent the full array of options available to the City, but are to help understand the logistic and financial challenges associated with either renovating the existing facility or demolishing and constructing a new facility.
-The City could choose to select another option not studied as part of this feasibility study.
+The two alternatives studied were not intended to represent the full array of options available to the City, but to help understand the logistic and financial challenges associated with either renovating the existing facility or demolishing and constructing a new facility.
+The City could decide to look in to another option not studied as part of this feasibility study or elect to go with a demolition option.